Distributed-Memory/Message Passing

 name_to_output

 Mapping of placeholder names to the respective pytato.array.Array they represent.
 This is where the actual expressions are stored, for all parts.
 Observe that the DistributedGraphPart, for the most part, only stores names.
-These “outputs” may be ‘part outputs’ (i.e. data computed in one part for use by another, effectively tempoarary variables), or ‘overall outputs’ of the comutation.
+These “outputs” may be ‘part outputs’ (i.e. data computed in one part for use by another, effectively tempoarary variables), or ‘overall outputs’ of the computation.

 overall_output_names